Learning To Read

 Let us show you how we get such great results.
-Make certain to ask us for a 3-Day Free Trial to ensure we are the right place for your child.
+Make certain to ask us for a 3-session Free Trial to ensure we are the right place for your child.

 Further Information About Young Readers

-If you have a young reader who is struggling, your first steps should be to focus on alphabetic principle and phonological awareness, followed by fluency with connected text.
+If you have a young reader who is struggling, your first steps should be to focus on the alphabetic principle and phonological awareness.
+Learning to read requires those skills to be mastered before fluency and connected text can be considered a goal.
 Too often parents will rush the fluency aspect before the underlying fundamental skills have been developed (fluency is nearly impossible without the first two building blocks).
 Pushing for fluency too soon into the process can frustrate parents and children, causing a lack of desire by both to continue working on these essential skills.

 Students who experience early reading difficulty can continue to experience failure in later grades and later in life.
 This struggle is often referred to as the “Matthew Effect,” a rich get richer while the poor get poorer phenomenon.
 Those that acquire early reading skills have an unlimited ability to grow their knowledge.
 Those who fail to develop early skills fall further and further behind.
 By the later elementary years, those who experience severe reading failure are often labeled and taken out of mainstream classes.